 I finally decided then to set this fanfic in the new 2012 version.
 I mean, I will always see the turtles in their 2k3 forms but 2012 is, I have to admit, funnier and easier for kids to watch.
 I want some humor in this fic and the 2k3 version just didn't have enough of it, so I went along with 2012.
 I've kind of just watched it though so pardon me if there is anything you advanced viewers find missing or lacking.
 The only thing I dislike about the new version is April becoming a teen and Donatello's love interest.
 She becomes kind of a Mary-Sue in my opinion, but that's just me (did you also know that her voice actor is that of Katara's from ATLA?
 It gets confusing sometimes O.o).
 I'm still gonna include her in this fic, though!

-Oh yes, and this story won't be set in any exact timeline of the show, so just treat this as a separate story.
+Oh yes, and this story is set during Season One but not in any exact timeline of the show, so just treat this as a separate (albeit Season One) story.